ahoneybun/nix-configs/README.md

 These files are for development such as Apache.

 - `lamp.nix` : This file is a WIP for LAMP setup.
+- `nginx.nix` : This file is a basic setup for Nginx.

 ### Screenshots